pretzelhammer/brainfuck_compilers/readme.md

 # Learn Assembly with Entirely Too Many Brainfuck Compilers

 This is the companion code repository for the article [Learn Assembly with Entirely Too Many Brainfuck Compilers](https://github.com/pretzelhammer/rust-blog/blob/master/posts/too-many-brainfuck-compilers.md).
+The code is 100% safe Rust and dependency-free.